Avoch to Munlochy and

 The public consultation closed on March 30 2021, but the consultation website, with the response form closed, is now available again with lots of information about the project.

-Following the end of the consultation and a meeting of the working group promoting the project, Julian Paren and Anne Thomas have prepared the following progress report.
+Following the end of the consultation and a meeting of the working group promoting the project, the consultants Pell Frischmann have produced a report with detailed analysis of the consultation responses, and Julian Paren and Anne Thomas have prepared the following progress report for TBI.
 There is background information on the project following the report.

 There was a huge response to our Public Consultation on the proposed Avoch to Munlochy Active Travel Link which ended on 31 March.
 We invited the public to view the proposal through a dedicated TBI webpage and to respond to a questionnaire.
 The public consultation was advertised on-line through social media including that initiated by TBI and the Black Isle Tourism Team and through articles in the local and national press and Chatterbox and sharing on facebook.
 In addition the Royal Mail delivered leaflets to all homes in the south-east of the Black Isle between North Kessock and Fortrose.
 There were also three on-line Question and Answer sessions where the local farmers and landowners as well as local residents voiced their opinions and contributed to good discussions with our contractors and members of the working group.